52North/sosmobileclient/README.md

 4. ~~[JQuery Geo 1.0b1](http://jquerygeo.com/)~~ (MIT Open Source License) is a JQuery plug-in and basically provides a map with with access to a tile server API.
 This project uses [OpenStreetMap](http://www.openstreetmap.org/) to display its location data.
 It has a very easy-to-use API with many functions.
 You can easily add a map to any JQuery enhanced page with only about 28 characters.
 Ryan Westphal discusses the different [map plug-ins](http://trippingthebits.com/geopres/). *Removed.
 This was an easy entry into the world of maps but there are no extensions and the docs don't feed my requirements.*
 5. ~~[Highcharts 3.0.4](http://www.highcharts.com/)~~ (Creative Commons BY-NC 3.0)
    one of the best charting APIs and compatible with legacy systems and browsers.
-Includes the full code which means that no data transfer  is required.
+Includes the full code which means that no data transfer  is required. *Removed.
-   *Removed.
 BY-NC is incompatible.
 Besides, Highcharts is to heavy.*
+11. ~~[shutterstock/rickshaw](https://github.com/shutterstock/rickshaw)~~ (MIT Open Source License)
+    This charting library only comes with bar and line charts but is incredible easy to use and lightweight.
+I works completely on the client.
+   *Removed.
+Too less possibilities to work with.*

 ## MF-Mobile
 The MF mobile script is an ultra lightweight CSS and JQuery library that allows page oriented navigation with GPU enhancement through CSS3.
 It requires JQuery and LESS CSS.
 It is based upon an [codrops](http://tympanus.net/codrops/2013/05/07/a-collection-of-page-transitions/) example.